 Q: How can I avoid having my card compromised?

 A: Criminals use all kinds of techniques to steal your information.
 We suggest that you never give out your personal information and avoid making purchases online.
 Most compromises result from third party merchant processors failing to safeguard cardholder information.
 You have little, if any, control when this happens.

 Q: I signed up for a free trial offer online with my debit card and now my account is being debited for a charge I didn’t authorize.
 Why?

-A: Exercise caution when providing your card number for any offer particularly online offers.
+A: Exercise caution when providing your card number for any offer, particularly online offers.
 Please read the terms and conditions of the offer carefully.
-The trial offer may only be good for 30 days and somewhere the fine print may authorize the company to fee you a monthly charge if you haven’t cancelled their service before a stated deadline.
+The trial offer may only be good for 30 days and somewhere the fine print may authorize the company to fee you a monthly charge if you haven’t canceled their service before a stated deadline.
 You must contact that company to dispute the charge.

 Q: I received a call from a person calling on behalf of Tobacco Valley Teachers Federal Credit Union asking me if I made a specific purchase with my debit card.
 Why?

 A Tobacco Valley Teachers Federal Credit Union employs a fraud monitoring service to combat debit card fraud.
 If a debit card transaction is out of your normal spending habits you may receive a call asking you if you made the purchase.
 If we cannot reach you, a temporary block may be placed on your account until we can verify with you the transactions in question.

 Q: I am traveling.
 Why do I have to notify Tobacco Valley Teachers Federal Credit Union?